 We use our grant-making to fund organisations advocating for systemic change in investments, including ShareAction, ClientEarth and Carbon Disclosure Project.
 We are actively investing in new, innovative and alternative social and environmental models, such as community energy and land purchase initiatives, through our social investments.

 The Foundation is also a signatory to the United Nations’ Principles for Responsible Investment (UNPRI).
 This initiative brings together an international network of investors who are committed to putting six key principles into action.
 As signatories we will:

 The market value of the Foundation's investments at the end of 2018 was £1.037 billion (2017: £1.030 billion), an increase of approximately £7.0 million after spending.
 The portfolio’s total return of 4.2% in 2018 (2017: 7.0%) underperformed the Foundation's long-term investment objective (RPI+4%) which was 6.8% for the year (versus 8.3% in 2017).

-Looking back on a one-year, three-year, five-year and since-inception annualised basis, the performance of the portfolio against our long-term investment objectives is as follows:
+Looking back over one-year, three-year, five-year and since-inception, the performance of the portfolio against our long-term investment objectives is as follows:

 Our strategic target is to have 75% of our holdings in investments which will drive the long-term returns on the endowment ("return drivers"), 20% in holdings which will help to mitigate volatility over time ("diversifiers") and a 5% allocation to cash for liquidity purposes.